seasons/monsoon/README.md

 - `heroku config:set HELLO=WORLD -a monsoon-staging`

 You may need to install the CLI and login using `heroku login` first.

-### Database security

-All prisma services (your local instance, staging, and production) have both their management API and the core service itself protected by secrets.
-You can learn more about how this works on the [prisma docs for security](https://www.prisma.io/docs/prisma-server/authentication-and-security-kke4/).

-To use the prisma manamgent API through the prisma CLI, you need to set the `PRISMA_MANAGEMENT_API_SECRET` environment variable.
-This will be taken care of if you have pulled the latest environment variables from heroku and are only using the prisma CLI through the associated `yarn` scripts.

-To make calls to prisma services on the prisma playground or use the prisma admin, you'll need to add a JWT.
-To generate that token, use the script `yarn prisma:token-<env>`.

 ### Project structure